-- 1. The warden has the authority to control the use of inmate money transfers. - 2.
-If you wish to send money transfers, you must complete an Individual Transfer Voucher form and send it to the property officer.
+- 1. If you wish to send money transfers, you must complete an Individual Transfer Voucher form and send it to the property officer.
 The property officer or designee will screen all transfer vouchers.
-All transfer vouchers to individuals outside of the institution may be approved for the following:
+All transfer vouchers to individuals outside of the institution may be approved for the following: - a.

-- a.
 To pay court ordered fines, costs, or restitution; - b.
 To pay bills to businesses (a copy of the bill is required); - c.
 To support your family by payments of bills to businesses (a copy of the bill is required); - d.
 To pay tuition; - e.
-To send "gift" money up to \$100 a month, (this is restricted to persons on your visiting list and phone list); - f.
-To order approved property items. - 3.
-No check will be written for less than \$1.00 unless for discharge; therefore, no transfer vouchers for less than \$1.00 will be accepted. - 4.
+To send "gift" money up to \$100 a month, (this is restricted to persons on your visiting list and phone list); - 2.
+No check will be written for less than \$1.00 unless for discharge; therefore, no transfer vouchers for less than \$1.00 will be accepted. - 3.
 A stamped, self-addressed envelope must accompany the transfer voucher and be given to the property officer.
 Attach the transfer voucher to the outside of the envelope.
 Verification of the request may take a week or more.
 Transfer vouchers are screened in the property office and forwarded to the business office.
-The business office will process approved transfer vouchers as time permits. - 5.
+The business office will process approved transfer vouchers as time permits. - 4.
 All checks will be mailed to the individual or entity named in the check.